hack3rs.ca network-security

 AV-05 · Insider threat and privilege misuse

-Insider threats include malicious insiders, negligent users, and over-privileged staff or contractors whose access can be misused intentionally or accidentally to expose systems, data, or operations.
+Insider threats include malicious employees, negligent users, and over-privileged contractors whose access can cause serious harm — intentionally or accidentally.
+The challenge is that insiders already have the keys.

-$ action: Enforce least privilege, strong monitoring for sensitive actions, separation of duties, and fast access review / revocation workflows.
+$ action: Enforce least privilege, log sensitive actions, build separation of duties, and establish a fair, evidence-based investigation process before you need one.

 1. Why Insider Threat Exists